 Domestic students also may apply for additional financial aid in the form of loans.
 A Free Application for Federal Student Aid, or FAFSA, must be completed.
 For more information on financial aid, contact the Michigan State University Office of Financial Aid.
 International students are not eligible to file a FAFSA.

 Individual visits to the Broad MBA program may be scheduled online.
 During a visit, prospective applicants may schedule any of the following activities: evaluative interview, classroom visit, tour of the business school facilities, and/or meeting with an admissions staff member.
 Visits are available from 9 a.m. to 5 p.m.
-Monday through Thursday.
+Monday and Tuesday.
 Please note that the ability to meet with students and visit classes will be unavailable during holiday breaks and exam times.

 Broad MBA staff members routinely travel the world to attend MBA forums and recruiting events.
 See MSU MBA recruiting events for a list of locations and dates.